darshan8850/WEB-PDF-Chat/README.md

 Build the Docker image for the Brain Diary RAG application:

+'''bash
-'''bash docker build . -t braindiary_rag'''
+docker build . -t braindiary_rag
+'''

 Verify the Docker image was successfully built by listing the available images:

+'''bash
-'''bash docker images'''
+docker images
+'''

 #### Step 5: Run Docker Compose

 Start the application by running Docker Compose:

+'''bash
-'''bash docker-compose up'''
+docker-compose up
+'''

 This command will start both the Ollama and MongoDB containers.
 Check the status of the containers:
+'''bash
-'''bash docker-compose ps'''
+docker-compose ps
+'''

 #### Step 6: Download Required Model

 Access the Ollama container and download the required model:

+'''bash
-'''bash docker exec -it <container_name> ollama run phi3:instruct'''
+docker exec -it <container_name> ollama run phi3:instruct
+'''

 #### Step 7: Access Streamlit Application